 Life with them is all right.
-Sylvie is fed and cared for, and goes to a suburban public school where most of the kids are white, there’s no graffiti on the walls, and the teachers are nice.
+Sylvie is fed and cared for.
+She goes to a suburban public school where most of the kids are white and there’s no graffiti on the walls.
+The teachers are nice.
 None of the kids seem like they want to be her friends.
 No one sits with her at lunch, but they don’t beat her up after school either.

-Victoria: For the first time in years, Sylvia not only managers to keep her hands to herself, but doesn’t even have the desire to harm any of her classmates.
+Victoria: For the first time in years, Sylvia not only keeps her hands to herself, but doesn’t even have the desire to harm any classmates.
 She even tries talking to them; tries to make friends.

 They don’t want it, but they don’t rebuke her either.

 That’s better than the usual.

 GM: At home, Sylvie eats with the family and their real son for dinner, and there’s always plenty of food.
 She’s told to go to her room when they have guests over.
 Her foster parents bring up a plate to eat by herself.
 They never say why she can’t join them.

-That Christmas, Sylvie and her foster brother open up lots of presents under the tree, and get chocolates and small toys in their stockings.
+That Christmas, Sylvie and her foster brother open up lots of presents under the tree.
+They get chocolates and small toys in their stockings.
 Her foster parents take pictures they ask Sylvie to stay out of.
-They take lots of pictures of themselves and their son, and declare how beautiful the pictures are.
+They take lots of pictures of themselves and their son.
+They declare how beautiful the pictures are.

 It was like that with the pictures on Santa’s lap at the mall, too.
 Her foster parents had her stay out of those.